rigelblu/lumiere/languages/metapgrogramming.md

 ##### Mojo

-**Analogy:** compile-time variable that becomes a runtime constant

-**Terminology:** "parameter" and "parameter expression" refer to compile-time values, and "argument" and "expression" refer to runtime values

 ```json
 metadata { "language": "mojo", "language_version":">=0.6.x", "code_role": "anchor", "code_author": "human" }
 ```

+**How to use:**
+- TODO:

+**Analogy:** compile-time variable that becomes a runtime constant

+**Terminology:** "parameter" and "parameter expression" refer to compile-time values, and "argument" and "expression" refer to runtime values

 **Examples:**
 ```mojo